-I provide treatment and support for anyone that may be struggling adjusting to the birth of a new baby, pregnancy, infertility, and infant loss.
-It is important for you to know that you are not alone in what you are experiencing and that I provide a safe and supportive environment to help you get back to a healthy you.
+Jamie Heng, LIMHP is certified in Perinatal Mental Health.
+She provides treatment and support for anyone that may be struggling adjusting to the birth of a new baby, pregnancy, infertility, and infant loss.
+Perinatal refers to the time from pregnancy to 1 year following the birth of a child.
+It is important for you to know that you are not alone in what you are experiencing and that she provides a safe and supportive to help you get back to a healthy you.

 Perinatal mood disorders don’t just affect the mother.
 They affect partners, families, other children, and workplaces.
 In addition, not only mothers can suffer from perinatal mood disorders.
 Their partners, grandparents in caregiver roles, and even adoptive parents can all suffer from these disorders as well.
 Perinatal mood disorders include perinatal depression, anxiety, OCD, Bipolar Disorder, and postpartum psychosis.

 Sometimes it can be hard to realize that you’re struggling and you may just feel like you’re failing.
 It is important to know that every perinatal mood disorder is temporary and treatable, no matter how severe.
 Symptoms of perinatal mood disorders can begin as early as 3-4 weeks postpartum or later, or these symptoms can even develop during pregnancy.